Addiction Counselling therapy can look at any form of behaviour that may be causing you concern.

 Addictive behaviour generally involves activities that provide an escape from worries or pain.
 It is through this perceived ‘escape’ that a person may develop long-lasting habits that, in some cases, hinder their everyday lives and those of others.

 This is often a question that is asked by a client in their first counselling session, but the only person who really knows if you have a problem with your behaviour, is you.
-Further down this page you will find some questions you can ask yourself to help you decide if your behaviour is showing signs of addiction.

 How does addiction counselling help?